 The Section 1 Completion Code Box (499) is located at the end of Section 1 - Hogs and Pigs Owned.
-Complete this box only when all data in the section, except Completion Code Boxes 598 and 599, are inaccessible, refused, or when valid zeros are reported for all items in the section.
+Complete this box only when all data in the section are inaccessible, refused, or when valid zeros are reported for all items in the section.
+Completion Code Box 499 refers to the entire section.